netgroup/dstreamon/README.md

 HOW TO COMPILE
 --------------

-1) Enter in $STREAMON_ROOT folder and type the following command:
+1) Enter in 'd-streamon' folder and type the following command:
         $ cmake .

         (yes, with the dot, not a mistake)